 How many founding fathers were there?

-There were many men and women who were around when the United States was being formed and the breakaway from England was evolving, there are seven main figures who were considered the Founding Fathers.
+Although there were many men and women who were around when the United States was being formed and the breakaway from England was evolving, there are seven main figures who were considered the Founding Fathers.
 Those men were George Washington, Thomas Jefferson, John Adams, Benjamin Franklin, Alexander Hamilton, John Jay and James Madison.

 Who were the founding fathers?